rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 ### Support projections

 We propose that `ranges::reduce` take a projection parameter, unlike `ranges::fold_left`.

+As we explain above, the optional projection makes `transform_*` versions of the algorithms superfluous.
+The projection *is* the transform function.

-Section 4.6 of <a href="https://wg21.link/P2322R6">P2322R6</a> explains that the only reason `ranges::fold_left` does *not* take a projection is for consistency with `ranges::fold_left_first`.
+`ranges::fold_left` does not take a projection.
+Section 4.6 of <a href="https://wg21.link/P2322R6">P2322R6</a> explains that the only reason for this is consistency with `ranges::fold_left_first`.
 The latter does not take a projection in order to avoid an extra copy of the leftmost value, that would be required in order to support projections with a range whose iterators yield proxy reference types like `tuple<T&>` (as `views::zip` does).
 P2322R6 clarifies that `ranges::fold_left` does not have this problem, because it never needs to materialize an input value; it can just project each element at iterator `iter` via `invoke(proj, *iter)`, and feed that directly into the binary operation.
+If we never want a `ranges::reduce_first`, then `ranges::reduce` does not have `fold_left_first`'s design issue and can thus take a projection.

 ## Input and output ranges